please-openit/LDAP-Bind-Proxy/README.md

 ## How LDAP Bind proxy works

 Ldap bind proxy will simply "translate" LDAPBind request it receives to password grant request.
-To do so, it needs its own dedicated public client that allows direct access grant.
+To do so, it needs its own dedicated confidential client that allows direct access grant.

 ![Sequence diagram of LDAP Bind proxy](image-2.png)

 The user logs-in as he always does, the legacy app sends a LDAPBindRequest as it always does, then the LDAP Bind proxy translates it to a password grant and gives a LDAP Bind Response according to the keycloak's response.

-It is also possible to restrict that client by making it confidential, it is useful if you don't want to allow password grant publicly.
-In that case LDAP Bind proxy must be deployed in a place where its secret is safe.
-(Not alongside the legacy app in this case)
+To ensure login security, the client must be confidential and the LDAP bind proxy must be deployed on a safe network and VM to keep its client credentials secret.

 ## Implementation